 There is not a significant cost difference between GP and SP welds in respect of the actual welding process.
 However, GP welds have an increased level of defects allowable.
 The cost of NDT and any necessary rectification may therefore be reduced.

+Given the challenges with controlling inputs for site welding, it may be advisable to design and call up any site welds as GP.